-Rangers Make History
+New York Rangers Make History

-On May 4, 1972, the New York Rangers hosted their first Stanley Cup Final game since 1940.
+On May 4, 1972, the Rangers hosted their first Stanley Cup Final game since 1940.
 Defenseman Brad Park scored two goals and added a pair of assists in 5-2 win over the visiting Bruins.
 The last time the Rangers were in the Stanley Cup Final, in 1950, their “home” games were played in Toronto because Madison Square Garden was hosting the circus.
 This would be the only home win of the series for the Rangers, as the Bruins won Game 4 in the Garden and clinched the Cup there as well in Game 6.

-Both Messier and Mike Richter made in the Rangers’ 2-0 win over the New Jersey Devils, on May 4, 1997, in Game 2 of the Eastern Conference Semifinals.
+Both Messier and Mike Richter made history in the Rangers’ 2-0 win over the New Jersey Devils, on May 4, 1997, in Game 2 of the Eastern Conference Semifinals.
 Messier skated in his 228th career playoff game, passing Larry Robinson for the most played in league history.
 His 236 playoff games played remain the third-most behind Chris Chelios and Nicklas Lidstrom.

 Odds & Ends

 On May 4, 1969, the Canadiens won their eight straight Stanley Cup Final game over the St. Louis Blues, 2-1, two win their second consecutive championship.
-The Blues took a 1-0 lead into the third period before Ted Harris and John Ferguson both scored in the first three minutes of the final frame.
-Serge Savard won the Conn Smythe Trophy, becoming the thirst defenseman to ever win the postseason’s MVP award.
+The Blues took a 1-0 lead into the third period before Ted Harris and John Ferguson scored in the first three minutes of the final frame.
+Serge Savard won the Conn Smythe Trophy, becoming the first defenseman to win the postseason’s MVP award.

-Two years later, the Canadiens were on the short of the stick in Game 1 of the Stanley Cup Final.
+Two years later, the Canadiens were on the short end of the stick in Game 1 of the Stanley Cup Final.
 Jim Pappin scored early in the second overtime period to give the Chicago Blackhawks a 2-1 road win.
 The Canadiens went on to win the series in seven games.

-Another Bruins’ milestone was reached on May 4, 1978, when Rick Middleton scored twice, including the 800th goal in franchise playoff history.
-He also added an assist as the Bruins won 7-5 against the visiting Flyers, in Game 2 of the Stanley Cup Semifinals.
+Another Bruins milestone was reached on May 4, 1978, when Rick Middleton scored twice, including the 800th goal in franchise playoff history.
+He also added an assist as the Bruins won 7-5 against the visiting Flyers in Game 2 of the Stanley Cup Semifinals.

 The Los Angeles Kings fired head coach Tom Webster on May 4, 1992, after three seasons behind the bench.
 He was later replaced by Barry Melrose, who took the team to the 1993 Stanley Cup Final.

 The Vancouver Canucks continued their run to the Stanley Cup Final on May 4, 1994.
-Pavel Bure scored two goals and Kirk McLean recorded his second shutout of the playoffs in their 3-0 road win against the Dallas Stars, in Game 2 of the Western Conference Semifinals.
+Pavel Bure scored two goals, and Kirk McLean recorded his second shutout of the playoffs in their 3-0 road win against the Dallas Stars in Game 2 of the Western Conference Semifinals.

-On May 4, 1998, the Nashville Predators officially became the NHL’s 27th franchise, when their final terms and conditions were completed by the league.
+On May 4, 1998, the Nashville Predators officially became the NHL’s 27th franchise when their final terms and conditions were completed by the league.
 They made their league debut on October 10, 1998, losing 1-0 to the Florida Panthers.

 The Capitals beat the Rangers 1-0, in overtime, on May 4, 2013, in Game 2 of the Eastern Conference Quarterfinals.
 Mike Green scored the game’s lone goal eight minutes into the extra session.
 He became just the sixth defenseman in NHL history to score the overtime goal in a 1-0 playoff game.